 Moor Nook is a smaller-than-average-sized primary school.
 The proportion of pupils known to be eligible for free school meals is above the national average.
 The proportion of pupils from a minority ethnic background is below the national average.
 The proportion of pupils who speak English as an additional language is well below the national average.
 The proportion of pupils with SEND is near to the national average.
-The proportion of pupils with an education, health and care plan is below average.
+The proportion of pupils with an education, health and care plan is almost in line with the national average.